|1 tablet contains||% RDA*|

 What is Bio-Zinc?

-Bio-Zinc is made up of round, white tablets with clean, organically bound zinc in the form of zinc gluconate, which has a high absorption in the body.
-The content of elemental zinc in each tablet is 15 mg.
-This corresponds to 150% of the RDA.
-Bio-Zinc does not have to be taken with a meal.
+Bio-Zinc contains round, white tablets with clean, organically bound zinc in the form of zinc gluconate, which the body can easily absorb.
+The content of elemental zinc in each tablet is 15 mg, corresponding to 150% of the RDA.
+Bio-Zinc does not necessarily have to be taken with a meal.

 What is zinc?